 (d) The Corporation's investments are carried at fair value in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 820 "Fair Value Measurements and Disclosures," which defines fair value and establishes guidelines for measuring fair value.
-At March 31, 2020, ASC 820 designates 96% of the Corporation's investments as "Level 3" assets.
-Under the valuation policy of the Corporation, unrestricted publicly traded securities are valued at the average closing bid price for these securities for the last three trading days of the reporting period.
+At June 30, 2020, ASC 820 designates 95% of the Corporation's investments as "Level 3" assets.
+Under the valuation policy of the Corporation, unrestricted publicly traded securities are valued at the average closing price for these securities for the last three trading days of the reporting period.
 Restricted securities are subject to restrictions on resale, and are valued at fair value as determined by our external investment advisor Rand Capital Management, LLC ("RCM") and submitted to the Board of Directors for approval.
 Fair value is considered to be the amount that the Corporation may reasonably expect to receive for portfolio securities when sold on the valuation date.
 Valuations as of any particular date, however, are not necessarily indicative of amounts which may ultimately be realized as a result of future sales or other dispositions of securities and these favorable or unfavorable differences could be material.
-Among the factors considered in determining the fair value of restricted securities are the financial condition and operating results, projected operations, and other analytical data relating to the investment.
-Also considered are the market prices for unrestricted securities of the same class (if applicable) and other matters which may have an impact on the value of the portfolio company (see Note 3.
+Among the factors considered in determining the fair value of restricted securities of the same class (if applicable) and other matters which may have an impact on the value of the portfolio company (see Note 3.
 "Investments" to the Consolidated Financial Statements).

 (e) These investments are non-income producing.
 All other investments are income producing.
 Non-income producing investments have not generated cash payments of interest or dividends including LLC tax-related distributions within the last twelve months, or are not expected to do so going forward.
-However, if a debt or a preferred equity fails to make its most recent payment, then the investment will also be classified as non-income producing.
+However, if a debt or a preferred equity investment fails to make its most recent payment, then the investment will also be classified as non-income producing.

-(f) As of March 31, 2020, the total cost of investment securities was approximately \$44.3 million.
-Net unrealized depreciation was approximately (\$8.3) million, which was comprised of \$10.1 million of unrealized appreciation of investment securities and (\$18.4) million of unrealized depreciation of investment securities.
-At March 31, 2020, the aggregate gross unrealized gain for federal income tax purposes was \$10.1 million and the aggregate gross unrealized loss for federal income tax purposes was (\$17.2) million.
+(f) As of June 30, 2020, the total cost of investment securities was approximately \$46.7 million.
+Net unrealized depreciation was approximately (\$8.1) million, which was comprised of \$10.1 million of unrealized appreciation of investment securities and (\$18.2) million of unrealized depreciation of investment securities.
+At June 30, 2020, the aggregate gross unrealized gain for federal income tax purposes was \$10.1 million and the aggregate gross unrealized loss for federal income tax purposes was (\$17.2) million.
 The net unrealized loss for federal income tax purposes was (\$7.1) million based on a tax cost of \$43.1 million.